msancheznet/pyion/docs/Admin_Interface.rst

 ION Management Functions
 ========================

+AS OF PYION 4.1.2, THE ADMIN MODULE IS DEPRECATED AND NO LONGER SUPPORTED

 ``Pyion`` offers a basic set of management functions, mostly in the context of the Bundle Protocol and Contact Graph Routing.
 Additional management functions can be developed on an ad-hoc basis as new features are requested, but they are not intended to replace the management functions being natively supported by ION (e.g., ``ionadmin``, ``bpadmin``, etc.).
 Furthermore, the maturity of these management functions is low.

 The list of functions provided to interact with CGR are: